About

 Work with me directly

-The platform is designed to be self-sufficient, but some students want more.
-If you're looking for personalized strategy, score analysis, or hands-on guidance through your prep, I offer one-on-one tutoring sessions.
+If you're looking for personalized strategy and feedback, or hands-on guidance through your prep, I offer one-on-one tutoring sessions.

 $100/hour — fee waiver students, reach out and we'll work something out.